alexissusset/soracom-resin-modemAT/README.md

 It is also important to note that we're using resin/python Docker container in this project, due to potential conflicts with udevd and Modem Manager, we keep udevd off in the container (through supplied `entry.sh`) which ensures highest level of ResinOS compatibility with Cellular modems
 Be sure to use the latest version of ResinOS in order to have full support of your preferred Hardware

-Not all Cellular modems let you run AT commands as some of them expose a NATed Ethernet interface rather than a cellular modem interface that Modem Manager can talk to, we've tested the following Application with Huawei MS2131, MS2372, ME909, MU709 and Quectel EC21
+Not all Cellular modems let you run AT commands as some of them expose a NATed Ethernet interface rather than a serial interface that Modem Manager can interface with, we've tested the following Application with Huawei MS2131, MS2372, ME909, MU709 and Quectel EC21

 # Setup